BrownCat9838/property-insight-privacy/README.md

 ## 4. Data Retention

-Stored search records (full address, suburb, bedrooms, budget, hashed session ID, and timestamp) are retained for **6 months** to maintain the relevance of market trend data, after which they are deleted from our systems.
+Stored search records (full address, suburb, bedrooms, budget, hashed session ID, and timestamp) are retained for **6 months** to maintain the relevance of market trend data, after which they are permanently and automatically deleted from our systems.

 Calculated results such as the Market Match Index score, market sentiment, and clearance rate are never persisted — they are computed fresh on each request and exist only in your browser session.